Murchison Falls National Park – Uganda’s Best All-Around Wildlife Park

 Another highlight of any safari visit to Murchison Falls National Park is the boat ride up to the falls, almost a scene out of a National Geographic Special on TV, only better because you there see hippos frolic in the water (they do not swim but bounce off the bottom of river or lake),

 Nile Crocodiles mouths wide open sunning themselves along the banks.
-Murchison Falls has some of the largest Nile Crocodiles in all of Africa.
+Murchison Falls has some of the giant Nile crocodiles in all of Africa.

 The Elephant herds are coming to bathe and water, Buffaloes in numbers, various species of antelopes and many water birds, one cannot imagine the scenic shoreline you will see on a boat safari up the River Nile.

-On the Murchison Falls Boat Safari up to the falls, you have the choice to disembark at the bottoms of the falls and hike up to the top of the falls or return on the boat downstream for more wildlife viewing.
+On the Murchison Falls Boat Safari up to the falls, you can disembark at the bottoms of the falls.
+From there, you hike up to the top of the Falls.
+There your driver-guide meets you and returns you to the lodge.

 Murchison Falls is the world’s most powerful waterfall.
 One can take the boat safari up to the falls and disembark at the bottom of the falls.